-Just popping in to tell you about our holiday at the Wild Coast before I disappear again to start work on my carving commissions.
+Just popping in to tell you about our holiday at the Wild Coast before starting my carving commissions.

 A young hunter with his hunting pack.
 He proudly showed us the cane rat and rock rabbit he was taking home for dinner.